Teen Patient FAQ

 Most uninsured minors, and many students over 18, can use our health centers for free, either by qualifying for a no-pay rate on our fee-scale or by signing up for a free health insurance program here in our office.
 We can't guarantee all services will be free in all cases, but we will do everything we can to make sure you can get the services you need.

 I have insurance, but it's through my parents.
 Will they find out about my visit?

 Different insurance companies have different policies, but many send home an explanation of benefits (EOB) that list visit details.
 The best way to know for sure is to call the customer services number on the back of your insurance card and ask.

 If your insurance company does send out an EOB, and confidentiality is an issue, UHPP can often help you sign up for free, confidential coverage in our health center.
-Click here to learn about the programs, coverage, and eligibility, or call (518) 434-5678.
+Learn about the programs, coverage, and eligibility, call (518) 434-5678.